-Affordable Mortgage Finance Project: By June 2013, 8,430 mortgage linked subsidies had been disbursed, and the supply of new units in the affordable range is expected to pick up.
-The government will build 75,000 new units of 75 m² for a sales price of EGP 100,000.
-The legal, regulatory, and institutional framework for the Mortgage Finance Subsidies Program was strengthened, and the institutional framework to enhance transparency is in place.
+Affordable Mortgage Finance Project: The Bank’s support was instrumental for the increase of the mortgage market.
+By June 2013, more than 8,400 mortgage-linked subsidies had been disbursed, and the supply of new units in the affordable housing range is expected to pick up.
+The government will build 75,000 new units of 75 m² for a sales price of LE100,000 Egyptian pounds.
+The legal, regulatory and institutional framework for the Mortgage Finance Subsidies Program was strengthened, and the institutional framework to enhance transparency put in place.